lupyuen/lupyuen.github.io/src/usb.md

 Here we log the number of packets transmitted, and put LoRa SX1262 into __low power, sleep mode__.

-Note: __on_tx_done__ won't actually be called in the current driver, because we haven't implemented Multithreading.
+Note: __on_tx_done__ won't actually be called in our current driver, because we haven't implemented Multithreading.
 (More about this later)

 ## Run the Driver